Abhito/BASIC-Compiler/README.md

 A BASIC-Interpreter written in Java.

 ## Usage
 Write BASIC code in text file.
-Then run Basic.java with name of text file as parameter. data.txt is given as an example
+Then run Basic.java with filepath of text file as parameter. data.txt is given as an example